ritza-co/abbey/2023-11 - IAM Terraform article/article_v2_Reduction.md

 In this section, we are going to repeat what was done in the previous section on AWS, but using Terraform instead.
 We will create a user called Carol and a role she can assume to read the DynamoDB table.

-### What is Terraform?

-Terraform is an open-source infrastructure as code (IaC) application that allows you to configure cloud infrastructure using configuration files.
-It is common to store these files in version control, like GitHub, so that configuration and access control can be collaborative, versioned, approved, and audited.

 ### Create an administrator in IAM

 If you completed the earlier section and have the user Bob, please go to his user in the AWS console and add the new permission `AdministratorAccess`.
 Since you noted his access key you can use it in the AWS CLI, now that Bob is an administrator.
 Also browse to your DynamoDB Person table and delete it, as we will recreate it with Terraform.